kratner/hpexcel/README.md

 # hpexcel
 ## High Performance Excel

+This is the source repository for the book **High Performance Excel:** *Object-Oriented, Class-Based Solutions with Visual Basic for Applications*

 Open the sources folder and download (or download directly from the following link):

 ### [SDS_MANAGEMENT.xlsm](https://github.com/kratner/hpexcel/blob/master/sources/SDS_MANAGEMENT.xlsm)